 - Buildings;

 - Structures (such as bridges);

 - Objects (such as monuments and memorials);

 - Sites (such as battlefields); and

-- Landscapes (such as groups of farms and scenic vistas).

-&lt;sup>10 The rich and extensive history of Fairhaven has been documented in several sources.
-The Fairhaven Office of Tourism website (http://fairhaventours.com/historical-sources) has an exhaustive list of books, articles, documents, and maps that illustrate the town's history, as well as a series of videos highlighting historical moments and artifacts.
+&lt;sup>11 The rich and extensive history of Fairhaven has been documented in several sources.
+The Fairhaven Office of Tourism website (http://fairhaventours.com/historical-sources) has an exhaustive list of books, articles, documents, and maps that illustrate the Town's history, as well as a series of videos highlighting historical moments and artifacts.

-&lt;sup>11 The locations and content of archaeological sites is considered confidential information.
+&lt;sup>12 The locations and content of archaeological sites is considered confidential information.
 While MHC maintains information pertaining to recorded sites, it is not accessible to the public.
 MHC provides input regarding the archaeological potential of an area for research and planning purposes on a case-by-case basis.